Frequently Asked Questions

 That being said, typically a client will wait between three to six months.
 Occasionally, a client may wait only a few weeks, or sometimes it could take longer than 6 months because Adeara is a long-term program with women staying an average of 12 to 18 months.

 How many kids can I have in my care at Adeara?

 Usually, women will have up to two children, but occasionally Adeara can accommodate up to three children on a case-by-case basis.
 It depends on the physical space in the suite available, as well as space in our transportation vehicles for programming.

 Can I be on methadone or subaxone while at Adeara?

 Adeara has recently permitted residents to be on suboxone.
 Sublocade injections and methadone are not permitted.

 Can my kids come with me to Adeara right away?

 This is up to our clinical team to determine, on a case-by-case basis.
 Typically, a stabilization period of 30 to 90 days is preferred before children are in full-time care of the mother.

 Our hearts are to make our programming accessible to all; so, we have created a funding structure that helps eliminate out-of-pocket pricing.

-Adeara clients are put on income support through Alberta Works (if they are not already on another form of funding, ie. AISH, EI, Income Support) to cover a basic monthly rent of $545 to $1,118.
+Adeara clients are put on income support through Alberta Works (if they are not already on another form of funding, ie. AISH, EI, Income Support) to cover a basic monthly rent (see application for current rates).
 This will help cover the cost of your suite, but does not cover the full cost of Adeara’s recovery program.
 The rest of the cost is covered by the generous donations of Adeara supporters, Adeara fundraisers and any received grants.